meshcloud/meshcloud-docs/docs/meshcloud.tenant.md

 The system will perform a check to see if any resources exist in the tenants being deleted.
 This check is currently implemented only for OpenStack and Cloud Foundry platforms.
 If resources do exist in any of those platform tenants, you will be informed about them.
 You have to manually delete those resources.
 Once you have performed the manual resource deletion, you can confirm the tenant deletion.

-> When all meshTenants with meshProject have been deleted successfully, your meshProject is deleted.
+> Your meshProject [submitted for deletion](meshcloud.project.md#delete-a-meshproject) is classified as deleted once all meshTenants within the meshProject have been deleted successfully.